Flu Jabs 50-64 Years Update (25th November 2020)

 Check weather forecasts, including UV forecasts, and when travelling always carry water as this may be less readily available than usual.

 The Practice is open from 08:00-18:00 Monday-Friday during Covid-19.
-We are currently holding staff briefings on Mondays, Tuesday and Fridays to ensure our practice team are aware of all updates to keep you and them safe and fully informed.
+We are currently holding staff briefings on Mondays and Wednesdays to ensure our practice team are aware of all updates to keep you and them safe and fully informed.
 On these days we may be later opening please bear with us.
 If your matter is not urgent please ring after 8:15am or use online services/the NHS App.
 Thank you for your patience.

 Coronavirus - New Symptoms (18th May 2020)